 Fires are permitted in already established fire rings in the woods camping area.
 Again, do not build any new fire rings.

-Fires may be banned all together if dangerous conditions for wild fires increases.
+Fires may be banned all together if conditions for wild fires is high.
 These decisions will be made the day of the event.

 We will have a community bonfire near the stage area on Friday and Saturday night.

-Organized shuttles will not be offered during this event.
-We’re hoping to bring them back in the future.
+There will be a shuttle option available for this event.
+This will consist of a small bus with a bike trailer that will be able to carry 15-20 people & bikes.
+The shuttle will run Friday noon – 6pm, Saturday 10am-6pm, and Sunday 10am – 3pm.
+The shuttle pickup points will be located at the trailhead parking area near the entrance of the property and at the Country Store.
+The drop-off point will be at the venue area – these locations will be highlighted on the event map.
 Shuttles allow attendees to access farther away sections of trail without having to add more miles than desired and they make it easier to do a primarily downhill run.
-We will allow attendees to do their own shuttles but we ask that you follow a few basic common-sense rules.
+Also, we will allow attendees to do their own shuttles but we ask that you follow a few basic common-sense rules.
 All shuttle riders must be inside the vehicle, no hanging out on the side of a pickup bed or riding in a trailer.
 You are permitted to park next to Big Bear Lake or at the Trailhead Parking Area at the front of the property.
 Please do not park at the Country Store or any other random spot in the Camplands, you’ll be ticketed.
 Please obey the 20mph speed limit.
 Thank you!

 Several skills clinics will be offered throughout the weekend by professional skills instructors Harry Geyer (The Wheel Mill) and Shanna Powell (Endless Bike Girl Mountain Bike Skills).
-The event program lists each skills session focus area, the day, and time for each session.
+The event program lists each skills session focus area, appropriate skill level, the day, and time for each session.
+Kids sessions are open to those who are 16 or younger and the adult sessions are open to attendees who are 17 or older.
 Each individual skills session will be limited to a maximum of 15 participants in order to preserve the quality of the instruction and experience.
 There will be sign-up sheets located in The Wheel Mill Skills Area tent, which will be in the upper field next to all of the skills features.
-Make sure to sign up for the skills session that you want to attend ahead of time.
+Registration for each sills session will open up 30 minutes before the listed start time.
 We’re going to set a limit of one skills session per attendee to allow more riders to participate BUT you will be allowed to add your name to the waitlist of another session and if that session isn’t full, you’ll be able to participate.

 There are 4 yoga sessions scheduled over the weekend.
 See the event program for details on times.
 All yoga sessions will be guided by Tara Morris.
 Meet at the stage area at least 5 minutes before the scheduled time for yoga.
 Please bring your own mat.
 Namaste!